AviatrixSystems/Docs/HowTos/HowTo_Setup_IPMotion.rst

 b.4.2.2.
 Click "Launch Instance"

 b.4.2.3.
-Step 1: Choose an Amazon Machine Image (AMI) -> Click side bar "My AMIs" -> Click "Select" of the AMI which is created by AWAS SMS
+Step 1: Choose an Amazon Machine Image (AMI) -> Click side bar "My AMIs" -> Click "Select" of the AMI which is created by AWS SMS

 b.4.2.4.
 Step 2: Choose an Instance Type